 Korean-born pianist Jeewon Park has garnered the attention of audiences for her dazzling technique and poetic lyricism.

-Jeewon Park has been praised for her “deeply reflective playing” (Indianapolis Star) and “infectious exuberance” (New York Times).
+Praised for her “deeply reflective playing” (Indianapolis Star) and “infectious exuberance” (New York Times), Korean-born pianist Jeewon Park has garnered the attention of audiences for her dazzling technique and poetic lyricism.
 Since making her debut at the age of 12 performing Chopin’s First Concerto with the Korean Symphony Orchestra, Ms. Park has performed in such prestigious venues as Carnegie Hall, Lincoln Center’s Alice Tully Hall, Merkin Hall, 92nd Street Y, Metropolitan Museum of Art, and Seoul Arts Center in Korea.

 As a recitalist, soloist with orchestra, and chamber musician, Ms. Park has appeared at major concert halls across North America, Europe and Asia.
 Recently, she performed as a soloist in the inaugural festival of the IBK Chamber Hall at the Seoul Arts Center, in addition to engagements at such venues as the Metropolitan Museum of Art, Tilles Center, Vilar Performing Arts Center, and Kumho Art Hall, among others.
 Ms. Park regularly returns to the Caramoor International Music Festival where she first appeared as a Rising Star in 2007, and is a frequent performer at Bargemusic in New York.

 Ms. Park has been heard in numerous live broadcasts on National Public Radio and New York’s Classical Radio Station, WQXR.
 Additionally, her performances have been broadcast nationally in Korea on KBS television.
-She came to the U.S. in 2002, after having won all the major competitions in Korea, most notably Joong-Ang and KBS competi-tions.
+She came to the U.S. in 2002, after having won all the major competitions in Korea, most notably Joong-Ang and KBS competitions.
 Ms. Park is a graduate of The Juilliard School and Yale University, where she was awarded the Dean Horatio Parker Prize.
 She holds the DMA degree from SUNY Stony Brook.
 Her teachers include Young-Ho Kim, Herbert Stessin, Claude Frank and Gilbert Kalish.